Google GCP-PCD (Professional Cloud Developer) Certification Exam Syllabus

 - Instrumenting code to produce metrics, logs, and traces

 Designing secure applications.
-Considerations include: - Implementing data lifecycle and residency requirements relevant for applicable regulations
+Considerations include: - Implementing data lifecycle and residency for applicable regulatory requirements

-- Security mechanisms that protect services and resources
+- Security mechanisms that identify vulnerabilities and protect services and resources (e.g., Identity-Aware Proxy [IAP], Web Security Scanner)

-- Security mechanisms that secure/scan application binaries and manifests
+- Security mechanisms that secure/scan application binaries, dependencies, and manifests (e.g., Container Analysis)

-- Storing, accessing, and rotating application secrets and keys (e.g., Secret Manager, Cloud Key Management Service)
+- Storing, accessing, and rotating application secrets and encryption keys (e.g., Secret Manager, Cloud Key Management Service)

-- End-user account management and authentication using Identity Platform
+- End-user account management and authentication by using Identity Platform

-- IAM roles for users, groups, and service accounts
+- Identity and Access Management (IAM) roles for users, groups, and service accounts

-- Securing service-to-service communications (e.g., service mesh, Kubernetes Network Policies, and Kubernetes namespaces)
+- Securing service-to-service communications (e.g., service mesh, Kubernetes Network Policies, Kubernetes namespaces)

-- Running services with least privileged access (e.g., Workload Identity)
+- Running services with keyless and least privileged access (e.g., Workload Identity, Workload identity federation)

 - Certificate-based authentication (e.g., SSL, mTLS)